saudrain/paper-SCP2021/README.md

 You will also need to download the function summarySEwithin2.R and save it in the same folder as the downloaded scripts, in order to be able to calculate wtihin-subject standard error bars for the plots.

-Running these scripts will reproduce the stasticial analyses (ANOVA tables, pairwise comparison tables, correlation tests etc.), as well as plots of the data used in the main manuscript and supplementary material.
+Running these scripts will reproduce the statistical analyses (ANOVA tables, pairwise comparison tables, correlation tests etc.), as well as plots of the data used in the main manuscript and supplementary material.
 Each script should take no more than a few minutes to run.

 # License
 All code in this repository is licensed under the MIT license.